-The unamortized future compensation expense for time-based restricted stock awards was \$5.1 million at December 31, 2020.
+The unamortized future compensation expense for time-based restricted stock awards was \$9.0 million at December 31, 2021.

-Performance-Based Restricted Stock Units settled in stock
+Performance-Based Restricted Stock Units settled in stock (sharecounts in thousands)

-Performance-based restricted stock units granted to executive officers and certain other employees were subject to achievement of three year performance criteria established by the Board of Directors Under certain grants, earned shares related to three-year targets cliff vest upon fulfillment of the performance criteria and completion of the three-year period.
+Performance-based restricted stock units granted to executive officers and certain other employees were subject to achievement of three year performance criteria established by the Board of Directors Under certain grants, earned shares related to three-year targets cliff vest upon fulfillment of the performance criteria and completion of the three-year period and per recommendation of the Compensation Committee of the OneSpan Inc. Board of Directors ("Compensation Committee").
 Shares are subject to forfeiture if the performance criteria and service period are not met.

-None of the restricted stock units subject to the achievement of future performance criteria awarded during the year ended December 31, 2020 are expected to be earned, and the compensation costs recorded for these unvested shares has been reversed.
-Certain restricted stock units subject to the achievement of future performance criteria awarded during the years ended December 2019 and 2018 are not expected to be earned.
-The compensation costs recorded for the 81 and 3 unvested shares issued during the years ended December 31, 2019 and 2018, respectively, with performance criteria that are no longer considered probable of achievement have been reversed during the year ended December 31, 2020.
+The restricted stock units subject to achievement of future performance criteria awarded during the year ended December 31, 2021 will be earned if the performance criteria and service period are met at the end of the three-year performance period.
+None of the restricted stock units subject to the achievement of future performance criteria awarded during the year ended December 31, 2020 were earned, and the related expense was reversed during the year ended December 31, 2020.
+Certain restricted stock units subject to the achievement of future performance criteria awarded during the year ended December 31, 2019 are not expected to be earned.
+The compensation cost recorded for 81 unvested shares issued during the year ended December 31, 2019 subject to performance criteria no longer considered probable of achievement was reversed during the year ended December 31, 2020.
+Approximately 9 additional restricted stock units issued during the year ended December 31, 2019, subject to the achievement of performance criteria, are no longer considered probable of achievement and the related compensation expense will be reversed upon recommendation of the Compensation Committee.

-Compensation expense in 2020, 2019, and 2018 was \$1.1 million, \$1.8 million, and \$2.0 million.
-Tax benefit related to the compensation expense was \$0.2 million, \$0.2 million, and \$0.5 million for 2020, 2019, and 2018, respectively.
+Compensation expense in 2021, 2020, and 2019 was \$0.3 million, \$1.1 million, and \$1.8 million.
+Tax benefit related to the compensation expense was less than \$0.1 million, \$0.2 million, and \$0.2 million for 2021, 2020, and 2019, respectively.

-The following table summarizes activity related to unvested performance restricted stock shares during 2020:
+The following table summarizes activity related to unvested performance restricted stock shares during 2021: